 Farallon DiskPaper

-Other aspects of late 1990 also influenced the product.
-Fresh off the introduction of the Macintosh Classic, LC, and IIsi (the latter two with sound-in and bundled microphones), Farallon looked to integrate voice annotations into the resulting portable documents.
-(It was unclear if this feature would be built into the DiskPaper product, or would instead require Annotator, a document markup tool under development since at least 1988.)
-Regardless, as the leading vendor of Mac sound input devices until Apple’s entry, the company was no doubt interested in making up with software what it might soon lose in hardware sales.
+Other developments in late 1990 also influenced the product.
+Fresh off the introduction of the Macintosh Classic, LC, and IIsi (the latter two with sound-in and bundled microphones), Farallon may have felt the time was ripe to integrate voice annotations into its new portable documents.
+As the leading vendor of Mac sound input devices until Apple’s entry, the company was no doubt interested in making up with software what it might soon lose in hardware sales.

 DiskPaper had a kind of ghostly presence throughout 1991, hitting mail-order software catalogs with a listed price of $88, and even garnered a mention in a March issue of MacUser looking forward to that year’s Eddy Award contenders.
 Other previews put the list price at $149.
 Key features that most remarked upon inclued the ability to save documents as self-launching applications — a different model than the free Reader solution that Adobe would eventually settle on — and the notion that files kept their color and fonts intact when distributed.